Please forgive temporary problems with photos.

 This shows the additional bracket for a second cylinder to run the left-right movement.
 This will be a future upgrade to smooth out the left-right movement.
 Update: Way in the future apparently.
 It's been several years and the cylinder I bought for the left side is still not installed.

 TOTAL COST–Assuming you have to by all New Steel, Hydraulic Pump, Cylinders, Hoses, Control Valves, Tank, Fittings, Hardware, Welding Rods, Primer, and Paint - Less than $3000.
 If you have access to salvage parts and scrap steel, your price will be much less.

 Design Time and Shop Time - About 12 Weekends, Priceless.

 Details of the swivel seat.
-Cut and welded two scrap pieces of 1/4" plate sttel to extend the bracket, then drilled a hole for the bolt.
-The bracket is spring steel, and very hard to drill.
+Cut and welded two scrap pieces of 1/4" plate steel to extend the bracket, then drilled a hole for the bolt.
+The bracket is very hard steel, and difficult to drill.
 A big fender washer with a little grease made an excellent bearing/spacer.

 I planned to make a latch to lock the seat facing forward or backward, but changed my mind after using it this way.
 The bolt is tight enough to provide some resistance and the swivel feature makes it much easier to get on and off the tractor!

 I wanted these, but left them out of the original design because they were expensive and I wanted to make sure the project was successful before spending the extra money.
 Each joystick combines two motions in one control so it is much more intuitive and easier to operate with two hands.
 The left hand joystick controls the side-to-side and up-down motion of the main boom.
 The right hand joystick controls the dipper and the bucket.
 Moving either joystick diagonally gives you two motions at the same time.
 The two controls in the middle operate the outriggers.

 Here are some recent photos of my backhoe at work.